 Electric Wheelchair Or Mobility Scooter – What’s Right For You?

+While there are essential differences between both types of mobility aids, what is ultimately right for you comes down to your needs and personal preferences.
+We’ve outlined a few of the factors you might want to consider before deciding on your purchase.
 Mobility aids, including electric wheelchairs and mobility scooters, provide people with limited mobility greater independence and self-reliance.
 Both of these options allow the user to undertake numerous daily activities, such as heading to the shops or visiting friends and family.

 While there are essential differences between both types of mobility aids, what is ultimately right for you comes down to your needs and personal preferences.
 We’ve outlined just a few of the factors you might want to consider before deciding on an electric wheelchair or mobility scooter.